matgrhn/honigautomat/readme.txt

 If you have some of the additional hardware components e.g. NV10, Onyx, Sim800L please use power supply with 2A.

+Update 16.05.2024:
+to get Paypal payments we need to receive a SMS containing some key information.
+As far as I found out a private Paypal account can be configured at the paypal website to send sms after receiving money, for a business account you need to set up sms info with your mail provider, e.g. gmx is supporting this (9ct costs per sms).
+In the youtube video I show both ways how to setup the paypal.
+The QR code (containing a specific sum) can be generated using the paypal app.

 ###################################################################################